vinodkd/guts/book/01_size.md

 		3: if step 2 didnt set the next instruction to execute, autoincrement to next address in the same location
 		4: goto 1

 So the gotos exist, even if we do not depict them in code at the level of normal discourse.
-However, the clear distinction between these gotos and the others is that they connect one operation to another "by default" i.e, in the most obvious way that they are supposed to be connected.
+The difference between these gotos and the others is that they connect one operation to another "by default" i.e, in the most obvious way that they are supposed to be connected.
 As such, its safe to posit that they do not contribute to the size.
 That is,

 		size(implicit goto) = 0                                                               --(2C)